 - Installing a grease interceptor or backﬂow preventer

-Projects that do not require a building permit:
+Examples of projects that do not require a building permit:

 - Painting, ﬂoor tiling or carpeting